MohammadaliRashidfarokhi/MohammadaliRashidfarokhi/README.md

 <br />

-I'm Ali, I am 23 years old from Iran, I am studying Software Technology (Bachelor’s degree) at Linnaeus University in my final year.
+I'm Ali.
+I am 24 years old and from Iran.
+I am a recently graduated student from Linnaeus University, majoring in the software technology program.
-Among my studies, programming languages (Java, JavaScript, C) and courses such as Introduction to web programming, Server-based Web Programming, Problem-solving and Programming, Programming and data structures, Software testing, Software design, Database theory, and Project courses in computer science are in focus.
+Among my studies, programming languages (Java, JavaScript, C) and courses such as Introduction to web programming, Server-based Web Programming, Problem-solving and Programming, Programming and data structures, Software Testing, Software Design, Database Theory, and Project courses in Computer Science were in focus.

 ### Goal :

-My main goal is to become a front-end developer after my studies.
-I had courses in web development at Linnaeus university.
+My main goal is to become a front-end developer.
+I had courses in web development at Linnaeus University.
 Apart from that, I have done several side projects.

   <img align="right" alt="GIF" src="https://github.com/MohammadaliRashidfarokhi/MohammadaliRashidfarokhi/blob/main/Img/Dev2.gif" width="500" height="320" />